 One of the main themes that emerged from this process was the importance of developing the PMC and surrounding area to be attractive, not only to potential businesses, but also to residents, future researchers and innovators, and knowledge based workers.
 This means ensuring a walkable and vibrant community that provides availability for mixed use development such as retail, community services and office development.
 By initiating "place making" for the PMC and surrounding community, Brampton can begin to attract the development and workers needed for a broader human health and sciences sector.
 Another theme that emerged is the importance of attracting a university campus or developing partnerships with nearby post-secondary institutions in order to increase the intellectual appeal and higher learning systems that draw creativity, entrepreneurship, and talent development.
-As these documents highlight, universities are increasingly identified as a central asset in the development, and commercialization efforts.
+As these documents highlight, universities are increasingly identified as a central asset in the development of industry clusters, where having one located in Brampton can support and foster knowledge transfer, product development, and commercialization efforts.